 The Redevelopment Plan, as it may be amended from time to time, shall be in full force and effect upon its adoption by ordinance by the Township Committee.
-The Redeveloper Agreement may include provisions for a certificate of project completion in accordance with the Redevelopment Plan.
+The Redevelopment Agreement may include provisions for a certificate of project completion in accordance with the Redevelopment Plan and applicable law.